-However, the leopard surprised us by very slowly entering the pool of water.
+However, the leopard surprised us by slowly entering the water pool.
 Time stood still for us as we watched, and she seemed to take a long time to make her way steadily further into the shallows.

 Everything was silent.
-Then suddenly the leopard dunked her head into the dark pool and, as fast as lightning, caught a catfish (barbel) in her mouth!
+Then suddenly, the leopard dunked her head into the dark pool and, as fast as lightning, caught a catfish (barbel) in her mouth!

-She then left the muddy waters quickly and came close to our vehicle to rest in the shade and eat her catfish trophy.
+She left the muddy waters quickly and came close to our vehicle to rest in the shade and eat her catfish trophy.
 We couldn’t believe our luck!

 Watch the video of this fishing leopard here: